 Without further ado, let’s get down to the top 16 rushers in Kansas Jayhawks football history.

 Kansas Jayhawks All-Time Rushing Yards Leaders Number 16: Delvin Williams

 Many may not remember who took over as part of the Jayhawks’ backfield after John Riggins was drafted.
-Delvin Williams not only had a produced a solid college career, but he too had a successful career in the NFL, albeit, not of Hall of Fame caliber like a couple of his KU predecessors.
+Delvin Williams not only had produced a solid college career, but he too had a successful career in the NFL, albeit, not of Hall of Fame-caliber like a couple of his KU predecessors.

 - Rushing Yards – 1,649